opensheetmusicdisplay/opensheetmusicdisplay/README.md

 * Annotations (Add custom text, music symbols, etc. to the score and export to and import from XML)

 Our awesome sponsors get awesome perks, like:
-* Early Access to features like the Audio Player
+* Early Access to features like the Audio Player and a transposition plugin for OSMD
 * A postcard from Vienna

 and others.
 Check them out at [our GitHub sponsors page](https://github.com/sponsors/opensheetmusicdisplay).